LennMass/causal-workbench/README.md

 # Causal Inference Workbench: Automated ATE estimation with integrated LLM explainer

 A self-hosted API for automated average treatment effect (ATE) estimation.
-We use DoubleML at the core for effect estimation and an integrated LLM explainer to interpret, summarize and assess results while pointing out possible threats to estimation validity.
+We use DoubleML at the core for effect estimation and RandomForests, TabPFN and XGBoost as nuisance learners.
+Additionally, an integrated LLM explainer interprets, summarizes and assesses results while pointing out possible threats to estimation validity.